-Figure 2: Impact of IET for the net buyer of permits
+Figure 2.
+Impact of IET for the Net Buyer of Permits

-In Figure 2, we draw marginal abatement costs curves in the no distortion case (MAC_n) and in the distortion case (MAC) for a given country.
-In the reference case, we suppose that the country meets a reduction target Q_d through an economy-wide emission trading scheme but without international emission trading.
-In that case, the marginal abatement cost associated with this target is P_c .
-If we suppose the presence of distortionary taxation, the marginal abatement cost of the domestic reduction is equal to P_d , with $P_d > P_c$.
+In Figure 2, we draw marginal abatement costs curves in the no distortion case $(MAC_n)$ and in the distortion case (MAC) for a given country.
+In the reference case, we suppose that the country meets a reduction target $Q_d$ through an economy-wide emission trading scheme but without international emission trading.
+In that case, the marginal abatement cost associated with this target is $P_c$ .
+If we suppose the presence of distortionary taxation, the marginal abatement cost of the domestic reduction is equal to $P_d$ , with $P_d > P_c$ .

-Now, let's assume that emission permits can be traded internationally, and that the international permits price is P_I .
-In that context, domestic emissions are reduced by Q^ with $Q^ < Q_d$.
-As a net buyer of emission permits, the firm will reduce its total cost of reduction by area A. At the same time, a lower domestic effort to limit carbon emissions has the effect of reducing secondary effects (tax-interaction effect and terms of trade effect) due to pre-existing taxation (area C+D).
-If we add add primary and secondary gains, international emission trading is thus welfare improving for the buyer country (area A+C+D).
+Now, let's assume that emission permits can be traded internationally, and that the international permits price is $P_1$ .
+In that context, domestic emissions are reduced by $Q^$ with $Q^ < Q_d$ .
+As a net buyer of emission permits, the firm will reduce its total cost of reduction by area A. At the same time, a lower domestic effort to limit carbon emissions has the effect of reducing secondary effects (tax-interaction effect and terms of trade effect) due to pre-existing

-change (in EV) produced by the carbon policy in a first-best world without distortions, or in a second-best economy based on optimal taxation.
+7. A comparable approach can be found in Bernard and Vielle (2001).
+The authors break down the income effect into two components: (1) the pure cost of carbon taxation and (2) the "distortion" cost of carbon taxation.
+The pure cost of carbon taxation is the income change (in EV) produced by the carbon policy in a first-best world without distortions, or in a second-best economy based on optimal taxation.